-When a student leaves the public school system and enters a private school system, they are eligible for scholarships/funding based on the matrix on their most recent IEP.
+When a student leaves the public school system and enters a private school system, they are eligible for scholarships/funding based on the matrix number on their most recent IEP.
 Private schools are not authorized to make changes/update an IEP document.
-If a student leaves private school and goes back to the public school system, the student's previous IEP will immediately continue, and they will update soon after.
+If a student leaves private school and goes back to the public school system, the student's previous IEP will immediately continue and will be updated soon after.

 All of our employees are required to have the registered behavior technician (RBT) training.
-A bachelor's degree is preferred for school-based staff.
-Amy and Lindsay will provide intensive training in the beginning and will provide ongoing supervision and training to ensure the fidelity and integrity of all instructional programs.
+A bachelor's degree is preferred for school-based staff and required of our lead teachers.
+Leadership will provide intensive training in the beginning and will provide ongoing supervision and training to ensure the fidelity and integrity of all instructional programs.

-Amy and Lindsay have valuable experience that will add to their instructional design process.
+Co-founders Amy and Lindsay have valuable experience that will add to the instructional design process.
 They will design, implement, and provide oversight for other staff working with our students.
-Learn more about their background--
+Learn more about their background...

 As parents/guardians, you are the most important stakeholder in your child's life.
 We want you to be part of the process from start to finish.
 We will begin with an educational assessment, which will include a parent interview.
 Also, we will have an initial meeting to discuss areas to work on and goals.
 We will update these goals as they reach mastery, and goal reports will be sent home monthly.
 For those that may not have the verbal repertoire to discuss their day, daily reports will be sent home.
 Conferences are always welcome, and yearly reviews will be conducted.
 Your feedback is important to us, and feedback forms are readily available so we can modify our services as needed.